planetis-m/fuzz-experiments/tasks.md

 - [X] Adapt last mutation cache.
 (0.5h) 16/8
 - [X] testOneInput parameter should be immutable, also cut more time.
 (2.0h) 16/8
 - [X] Cleanup new code.
 (2h) 16/8-17/8
+- [X] Step through example mutator and gain knowledge of how it works and how it can be improved.
+(3.0h) 17/8

 TODO
 ====

 - [ ] See if hashing the seq and comparing with an old hash improves performance.
-(2.25h+) 14/8-
+(1.25h+) 14/8-
 - [ ] Write mutators for tables.
 Do we need experimental tables API that returns the index?
 - [ ] Write a macro for supporting variant objects.
 - [ ] Safe enum mutator, needs a macro (try to reuse rank from enumutils).
 (1h)
 - [ ] Investigate how easy it would be to add a single custom pragma "userMax".
-- [ ] Step though LPM graph example to understand how it handles nested messages mutation.

 MAYBE
 =====

+- [ ] Step though LPM graph example to understand how it handles nested messages mutation.
 - [ ] Experiment with mutate having dest and source parameters, might fix performance issue and allow crossover.
 - [ ] Experiment with the idea of trying to mutate everything at once. (might not work well)
 - [ ] See if the original graph mutator performs any better than the 'dumb' one.